Diyou/DGame.Framework/README.md

 ### Known Issues

+#### VSync

+- Browser requestAnimationFrame does not track the current monitors frequency (using primary monitor advised)
-- Wayland window freezes with PresentMode::Fifo with nvidia proprietary drivers > 545.29
+- Native wayland windows cause heavy stutters with PresentMode::Fifo on nvidia gpu's and proprietary drivers > 545.29

 ### Build Requirements